uqlibrary/technology-training/R/reports/reports.md

 In some cases, you might be required to share your report as a PDF.
-Knitting your document to PDF can generate very professional-looking documents, but it will require having extra software on your computer.
+Knitting your document to PDF can generate very professional-looking reports, but it will require having extra software on your computer.

 You can install the necessary LaTeX packages with an R package called TinyTeX, which is a great alternative to very big LaTeX distributions